stinger222/next-space/README.md

 </details>

 ## Features
-  - Create and delete twitter-like messages on Your profile
+  - Create and delete twitter-like messages on your profile page
-  - Follow users and kep track of what they post
+  - Follow users and keep track of what they post
   - Edit your profile info

 ## Development